Heatblur-Simulations/f-4e-manual/src/general.rst

 Pneumatic Mode Starting
 -----------------------

-The normal mode for starting the Phantom utilizing an auxiliary start cart turns the starter turbine, cranking the engine over.
+The normal mode for starting the Phantom utilizes an auxiliary start cart that turns the starter turbine, cranking the engine over.

 Cartridge Mode Starting